 Note that reverse acting indication can be accomplished by either reversing the two signal points or the display value points, but not both.
 If both are reversed, then forward (normal) acting indication will occur.
-In either case, do not reverse the input wires to correct the action.
 With this scaling procedure, the display values are keyed in and signal values are applied to the indicator by either a signal simulator or the actual signal source.